han-so1omon/BoidDac/src/boidtoken.create_rc.md

 The `{{ create }}` action...

-INTENT: The intent of {{ create }} is to allow an EOS account to add additional BOID Tokens to the total payout bonus available for the current weekly payout.
-This most usually will come from the overflow account, but could come from elsewhere.
-Adding to the payout bonus is always at the sole discretion of the contract owner.
+INTENT: The intent of `{{ create }}` is to action...
+Original unmodified from EOSIO delivered eosio.token contract That Ricardian Contract applies here.

 TERM: This action lasts for the duration of the processing of the contract.